Are you looking for a list of the best things to do near Cairns with kids? Let us help!

 Peppers Beach Club & Spa, Palm Cove

-Located in the beautiful Palm Cove, Peppers is an iconic North Queensland resort with lush green gardens, a rainforest rock pool and lagoon pool with sandy beaches.
+Located in the beautiful Palm Cove, Peppers is an iconic North Queensland resort.
+It has lush green gardens, a rainforest rock pool and lagoon pool with sandy beaches.
 Enjoy the coastal village atmosphere and treat yourself to a spa day.

 Mid-range accommodation options for families

 With its prime waterfront location, Mantra Esplanade offers stylish accommodation in the heart of the holiday hub of Cairns.
-Popular with families, the hotel has a large swimming pool, fitness room, sauna and whirlpool spa on-site and is just steps to lively street cafes, restaurants and shopping.
+Popular with families, the hotel has a large swimming pool, fitness room, sauna and whirlpool spa on-site.
+It is just steps to lively street cafes, restaurants and shopping.

 Rydges Esplanade Resort